Republicans push anti-abortion measures with new majority | Times Leader

 “This is probably not the way to start off the week,” Mace told MSNBC.

-Emboldened by opposition to the Supreme Court decision, Democrats enthusiastically opposed the two measures, predicting that Republicans were only laying the groundwork for a national ban.

-Republicans supporting the bill took pains not to connect it with overturning Roe.
+Republicans supporting the two measures took pains not to connect them with overturning Roe, emphasizing that they were narrowly focused.

 “I want to be absolutely clear that this bill has nothing to do with the Supreme Court decision,” said Missouri Rep. Ann Wagner, the Republican sponsor of the bill.

+Loudermilk said he thinks the issue should be left to the states for now, “otherwise we start muddying the waters again.”

+Emboldened by public opposition to the Supreme Court decision, Democrats enthusiastically opposed the measures, predicting that Republicans were only laying the groundwork for a national ban.

-Still, Democratic Leader Hakeem Jeffries of New York, said, “The differences between our side of the aisle and their side of the aisle couldn’t be any clearer.”
+“The differences between our side of the aisle and their side of the aisle couldn’t be any clearer,” said Democratic Leader Hakeem Jeffries of New York.

 Democrats criticized the resolution condemning attacks on pro-life facilities as one-sided because it did not condemn similar — and long-standing — violence against abortion clinics.
 The resolution is “woefully incomplete,” said New York Rep. Jerrold Nadler, the top Democrat on the House Judiciary Committee.